Last updated on January 17, 2023

 Deckbuilding After the Draft

-After the drafting process, you’ll need to actually build a deck with at least 40 cards.
-You can only use the cards picked during the drafting phase other than basic land cards.
-Your sideboard will consist of the extra cards you drafted that aren’t in your deck.
+After the drafting process, you can only use the cards picked during the drafting phase other than basic land cards.
+Your sideboard consists of the extra cards you drafted that aren't in your deck.

 Traditionally, around two-fifths of your deck (16 to 17 cards in a 40-card deck) should be lands.
 This means that your aim during the drafting phase is to get at least 23 to 24 cards that’ll create a good, well-synergized deck.
 Since you won’t be using all the cards you’ve picked, there’s some room to make mistakes and pick a few that end up not being played in your maindeck later.